-Two primary survey methodologies are used:
+Two primary survey methodologies were used:

 The stereo-configuration of the video systems enables accurate and precise measurements of fish length and distance from specialised software (www.seagis.com.au).
 The high-definition video that is collected can be repeatedly viewed for correct species identification.